Pecan Trees - Caddo (Type 1)Scientific Name: Carya illinoinensis

 Best Planted In Zone: 6-10

 The Caddo is a highly productive pecan tree, yielding about 60 nuts per pound.
 The pecans ripen in mid season and have excellent shelling characteristics so you can get right to enjoying them!
 They are oblong elliptical to oblong shaped nuts.
+The tree grows to a mature height of 75 to 100 feet.
 The tree is moderately scab resistant and is a Type-1 pollinator, or a protandrous, meaning that its pollen sheds prior to stigma receptivity.
 Because of this, the Caddo should be pollinated with Type Two pecan trees.
 The Caddo thrives in Zones 6-10.
 USDA ZONES: Zone 6, Zone 7, Zone 8, Zone 9, Zone 10

 Most PlantMeGreen trees can be shipped and planted any time of year, unless the variety is specified as only seasonal delivery.
 Packages are typically shipped within 7-10 days from the time of your order.
 You will receive a tracking email upon confirmation of your PlantMeGreen purchase.
 On some occasions, severe weather and other unusual issues can delay shipping and delivery of your PlantMeGreen package.
 Delivery time cannot be guaranteed, if a package needs to arrive prior to a specific date, or at a more convenient time for you, please notate that upon placement of your order.